 The university has also instituted a Research Ethics Education module that must be completed within the first year of your program of study.
-Please consult with your advisor on the procedures for fulfilling this requirement
+Please consult with your advisor on the procedures for fulfilling this requirement.

-Additional Information: Academic
+Additional Information

-Visiting Scholar Program
+Academic Visiting Scholar / Speaker Program

 Since Fall 2016, the ILE: TESOL program has inaugurated a new Visiting Faculty Member Program.
 Through this initiative, internationally known scholars and practitioners in the field of second language education will be invited to spend a semester at Soka University, usually teaching an elective course related to their areas of specialization.
 These courses will be labeled under Special Topics in TESOL (I - IV).
-It is highly recommended that you avail yourself of the opportunity to take at least one elective course with these world-class scholars and practitioners.
+Students are highly recommended to avail themselves of the opportunity to take at least one elective course with these world-class scholars and practitioners.